Daniel-Cocos/power-deal/README.md

 2. **View Powerup Details:** Click on any generated powerup to open a detailed popup displaying its image and description.
 3. **Use Powerup:** Once in the popup, click the "Use Powerup" button to apply the powerup and close the popup.
 4. **Close Popup:** You can also close the popup by clicking the "Close" button.

-## Dependencies

-- None.
-I am using vanilla JavaScript, HTML, and CSS.